aceynk/Buffs-Last/README.md

-Fix for aceynk's Buffs Last mod.
-Mastery Statues' buffs no longer last into the next day.
+A mod that makes all* buffs in the game Stardew Valley persist across days and saves.

-Fixed by @rainbowlacks wonderful girlfriend Modern-XP (Ashley) :)
+Mastery statue buffs now don't persist into the next day, thanks to Modern-XP (@rainbowlacks' girlfriend Ashley)